 Copied from Votes on Package Releases.

-Votes on whether a package is ready to be released follow a format similar to majority approval -- except that the decision is officially determined solely by whether at least three +1 votes were registered.
+Votes on whether a package is ready to be released use majority approval -- i.e. at least three PMC members must vote affirmatively for release, and there must be more positive than negative votes.
 Releases may not be vetoed.
-Generally the community will table the vote to release if anyone identifies serious problems, but in most cases the ultimate decision, once three or more positive votes have been garnered, lies with the individual serving as release manager.
-The specifics of the process may vary from project to project, but the 'minimum of three +1 votes' rule is universal.
+Generally the community will cancel the release vote if anyone identifies serious problems, but in most cases the ultimate decision, lies with the individual serving as release manager.
+The specifics of the process may vary from project to project, but the 'minimum quorum of three +1 votes' rule is universal.

-The list of binding voters is available at http://people.apache.org/committers-by-project.html#maven-pmc (or corresponding group for your project).
+The list of PMC members is available at https://people.apache.org/committers-by-project.html#maven-pmc.

 Once a vote is successful, post the result to the dev list and cc the PMC.
 For instance: